 The QBP Women’s Bike Mechanic Scholarship is dedicated to increasing gender diversity within the bike industry.
-Funded by QBP and brand partners, scholarship recipients attend the United Bicycle Institute’s 2-week Professional Repair and Shop Operation class in Ashland, OR.
+Funded by QBP and brand partners, scholarship recipients attend the United Bicycle Institute’s 2-week Professional Repair and Shop Operation class in Oregon.

 Equipped with the expertise and connections gained from this class, scholarship recipients can affect even greater change in their communities, making bikekind a more inclusive place for us all.
 Through hands-on learning, component-by-component study, and formal lecture, scholarship recipients come away with the skills to advance their careers in the bike industry, gain advanced mechanical knowledge, and deepen their bike industry network.

 Thanks to the success of past years and the generous support of our sponsors, this year we’re excited to send 32 women on this adventure.

 - This scholarship is open to women, trans, non-binary, gender non-conforming, and intersex individuals